sib-swiss/containers-introduction-training/docs/precourse.md

 #### Video tutorial

-You can find a video tutorial to configure SSH connections in VScode below:
+You can find below a video tutorial showing how to configure SSH connections in VScode:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/cOopQQIL8JU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ??? info "If you are not working with VScode"